null-brain-true/comp1010-proj-latest/majorAssignmentTopic1/README.md

 ## Future Enhancements
 -Ability to directly implement characters into GameManager to be playable with custom characters.
 -Create a GUI to be more interactive for users.

+## Method Comparisons
+- Method#1 - generateTurnOrder() from Game.java
+    The method generateTurnOrder() we implementd goes through each team and their characters to get their initiative stats and then order them highest to lowest.
+The alternate method could be done recursively but it would have been less readable, uses huge memory and prone to more error

+- Method#2 - updateStatusEffects(List<StatusEffect> effects, Character c, int index) from StatusEffect.java
+    The method updateStatusEffects(List<StatusEffect> effects, Character c, int index) was implemented recursively which makes it more readable for smaller lists while using more memory and be more prone to errors.
+The alternate method could haven been done using loops which uses less memory, straightforward and much more reliable.

+## Task Allocation
+- Min Khant Tun 37% - Ideation, UML Diagram, Action, CharacterManager, Game, GameManager, JUnit tests, primary contributor
+- Ilham Tazrian Athoy 21% - JUnit tests, CharacterClass, Action
+- Osei Boadu 22% - Ideation, Code testing, Team, Dice, StatusEffect, GameManager, Got feedback from TA, ReadME.md
+- John Ochigbo 20% - JUnit tests, Race, CharacterManager